➤ by Oma Gerhild Fulson

 This recipe is a great way to use up those cucumbers that have been sitting in your crisper.
 Put them to use in this lovely picnic salad!

-This salad is like so many from southern Germany, made without cream or mayonnaise.
+Generally speaking, this salad is like so many from southern Germany, made without cream or mayonnaise.
 Most of the salads use a type of vinaigrette.
 Northerners like their mayo and cream, so they are incorporated in many salads, whether cucumber salad, or cabbage salad, or potato salad.

 So many different varieties of the same salads, and that is really due to the many regions of Germany.
-Yes, some southerners use mayo and some northerners don't.
+Yes, some southerners use mayo/cream and some northerners don't.
 The main thing is, make it just the way you like it!

 If your cucumber has a large center seeds, you can always remove them.
 Do this by cutting your cucumber lengthwise and then scrape a spoon down the center to remove the seeds.